HSA/FSA Eligibility for Mattresses: What Mattress Brands Need to Know

 A common misconception is that reimbursement must be limited to the incremental cost above a standard mattress.
 That is not always correct, what matters the most is the primary purpose for the purchase of the mattress.

-If a mattress is prescribed by a physician to treat a diagnosed condition — then its primary purpose for purchase is medical and IRS guidance permits reimbursement of the full cost.
+If a special or particular mattress is prescribed by a physician to treat a diagnosed condition and would not otherwise have been purchased— then its primary purpose for purchase is medical and IRS guidance permits reimbursement of the full cost.

 In contrast, IRS guidance applies a “net cost” or incremental cost approach for certain dual-purpose items, most notably food.

-In Rev. Rul.
-55-261, the IRS limited reimbursement for special food to the amount exceeding normal consumption costs.
-The IRS then reaffirmed this approach in its updated 2023 FAQ:
+The IRS limits reimbursement for special food to the amount exceeding normal consumption costs.
+The IRS reaffirmed this approach in its updated 2023 FAQ:

 The medical expense is limited to the amount by which the cost exceeds the cost of a product that satisfies normal nutritional needs.